China sets up coordinating group for modern Silk Road

+* China is No.3 overseas destination for U.S. crude - EIA (Updates prices, adds comment)

-BEIJING China has set up a senior-level coordination group to oversee Beijing's plan to create a modern Silk Road, a Communist Party news website said on Friday, as efforts gather pace on a scheme China hopes will generate $2.5 trillion (1.66 trillion pounds) in trade in a decade.
+BEIJING, April 17 China has set up a senior-level coordination group to oversee Beijing's plan to create a modern Silk Road, a Communist Party news website said on Friday, as efforts gather pace on a scheme China hopes will generate $2.5 trillion in trade in a decade.

 Vice Premier Zhang Gaoli will head the group, with deputies including China's top diplomat State Councillor Yang Jiechi, Vice Premier Wang Yang, and Wang Huning, head of the party's Policy Research Office and a key aide of President Xi Jinping, the CPC News website said.